Mission Statement Examples

 A good mission statement that is effective will present this information in a powerful, simple declaration.
 In simplest terms, a mission statement is a formal summary that explains:

 A good mission statement can surprise, inspire, and transform your business.
 They provide a clearly stated purpose of your business and the goals you have for succeeding.

 The best mission statements go hand-in-hand with corporate philosophy and culture and help guide a company from the present into the future.

-A mission statement should pass the T-shirt test.
-Its words should be able to fit on a T-shirt and make perfect sense standing alone.
-It's just the right length to get the point across, and it's designed to be an internal document that tells how you inspire your team to achieve your company goals.
+Ultimately, your mission statement should be just the right length to get your point across, and it should be designed to be an internal document that tells how you inspire your team to achieve your company goals.

 The art of writing a purposeful mission statement is a valuable skill.
 Because they are internal documents, finding examples can be challenging.

 But, the best way to understand effective mission statements is to look at a collection of them from across a variety of industries.
 You can learn a lot about writing an effective mission statement by reading some from the most successful companies.